Humans-Machines/styleguide/html-css/README.md

 As a rule, you should comment anything that isn’t immediately obvious from the code alone.
-That is to say, there is no need to tell someone that `color: red;` will make something red, but if you’re using `overflow: hidden; to clear floats—as opposed to clipping an element’s overflow—this is probably something worth documenting.
+That is to say, there is no need to tell someone that `color: red;` will make something red, but if you’re using `overflow: hidden;` to clear floats – as opposed to clipping an element’s overflow – this is probably something worth documenting.

 ### Component and High-Level Comments